REPROART GEORGIAN _ AMERICAN CENTER / FEEL A NEW HEARTBEAT

-In Vitro Fertilization is an assisted reproductive technology (ART) used for infertility treatment and involving collecting eggs from the woman and retrieving a male sperm sample to combine them manually in a laboratory.
+In Vitro Fertilization is an assisted reproductive technology (ART) used for infertility treatment and involves collecting eggs from the woman and retrieving a male sperm sample to combine them manually in a laboratory.
 Subsequently, the embryo resulting from this procedure is transferred into the uterus.

 IVF TOURISM IN GEORGIA

 For uninitiated Georgia is spectacular, the gem of the Caucasus lies between Asia and Europe and is one of the most ecologically diverse countries in the world with 12 different climate zones ranging from sublime beaches to snow mountains to semi-desert.
 With the diversity on offer, it is easy to see why this unique and beautiful country is beginning to attract medical travellers in ever-growing numbers.
 Here are some interesting facts about Georgia:

 A language like no other: The Georgian language among 14 unique languages in the world; has its own alphabet and is not spoken anywhere else in the world

 Recognized by UNESCO: There are three cultural sites listed on UNESCO’s World Heritage list